SmingHub/Sming/Sming/building.rst

    Set this value to the specific variant being targeted.

    Will automatically set SMING_ARCH to the appropriate value.

+   A corresponding macro is defined for code use, such as:

+      .. c:macro:: SOC_ESP32S2

 .. envvar:: SMING_CPP_STD